 , and SHOW DATABASES

-privileges are only required during the historical load.
+privileges are required only for the historical load.

 Perform the following steps to configure your MySQL Source: